1jamesthompson1/1jamesthompson1.github.io/_posts/2023-04-23-hugo-website.md

 #### getforms

 [getforms](https://getform.io/) is free so it ticked that box.
 It also was easy to use so it ticked that box too!
 However it wast completely free.
-Many ofthe useful features that I wanted were locked behind a paywall.
-This meant that I couldnt have custom form submission pages, deal with notification how I liked and etc.
+Many of the useful features that I wanted were locked behind a paywall.
+This meant that I couldn't have custom form submission pages, deal with notification how I liked and etc.

 Regardless though I setup the site to work with getforms and everything was fine.